stackclass/infra/README.md

 This task is intended for maintainers to fetch the default values of Helm charts.
 It should be run whenever the Helm chart versions are updated in `helmfile.yaml`.

-**IMPORTANT**: If you upgrade any chart version in `helmfile.yaml`, make sure to update the corresponding version in this task as well.

 ```bash
 just fetch-default-values